-- We are investing £6 million over the next three years to upgrade our portfolio management and data management systems using the Charles River investment management solution. - Our sales and distribution teams have enhanced the systems they use to look after our investors throughout every stage of our clients' investment journey. - We have continued to build and expand our approach to responsible investment.
+- We are investing £6 million over the next three years to upgrade our portfolio management and data management systems using the Charles River investment management solution. - Our sales and distribution teams have enhanced the CRM (customer relationship management) systems they use to look after our investors throughout every stage of our clients' investment journey. - We have continued to build and expand our approach to responsible investment.
 More information can be found on our website.